ubilabs/touchstates/README.md

 This plugin will bypass the 300ms delay when pressing elements on mobile devices such as iOS and Android.

-You simply hav to replace your `:active` selector with `.active` and register the specific elements.
+You simply have to replace your `:active` selector with `.active` and register the specific elements.

 ### Example